newatoms/beta/_private/customers/stby/pitches/firearms-and-servicedesign.md

 ## Goal

-To attract new readers --who are not necessarily familiar with service design-- a unique perspective on a heated discussion in today's society
+To attract new readers --who are not necessarily familiar with service design-- we offer a unique perspective on a heated discussion in today's society

 ## Method